What It's Like To Be A Working Actress — But Not A Celebrity

 Advertisement

-There are other challenges that come with being an actress of colour.
+There are other challenges that come with being an actress of color.
 As a Latina woman, Cross has to navigate finding roles for herself without falling into a box.

 "They're bringing in Latina, Asian, and Black for the same role 'cause they are filling in the diversity," she said.
 "I would even for certain roles put more of a tan on, out of [a] bottle."